2018 Team Alberta 15U Boys (born in 2003 or later) & 16U Boys (born in 2002 or later)

 Standards updated by the High Performance Committee in December 2017

 Please note: These standards are not the sole factor in athlete identification or selection.
 Athletes also need to demonstrate potential to be an elite athlete, a willingness to learn, a great attitude, decision making and leadership skills.

 - Club Coaches (potentially via their Team Manager) will receive an email asking for their athlete recommendations in January (after the Premier 1 registration deadline).

 - Recommended athletes will be invited to do the physical testing prior to Premier #1.
 The tests conducted will not impact athlete performance at Premier #1; conducted tests include standing reach, vertical jump (block, spike), T-test, 20 m sprint).
 Team Alberta coaches will receive the list of the athlete recommendations and testing results to begin their evaluations at the Premier events.

 - Athletes may be extended an offer to attend an ID Camp (March 24 in Sylvan Lake).

 - Team Alberta Coaches will be evaluating athletes at the ID Camp.

 - Team Alberta Coaches will also be evaluating athletes in the Premier Season.

-- From the training period and the Team AB Cup, one team of 12 athletes will be selected to represent Alberta at NTCC's.
+- From the training period, two teams of 12 athletes (for more information, please refer to the 2018 Team Alberta- Athlete Selection Policy) will be selected to represent Alberta at Canada Cup.